 Run EvaBarrier Beer Lines

 I’m using four-millimeter (4mm) inner diameter and eight-millimeter (8mm) outer diameter EvaBarrer tubing.
-It’s a little stiffer and thinner than regular flexible beer line tubing, but it’s way better.
+It’s stiffer and thinner than regular flexible beer line tubing, but it’s way better.

 The tubing pushes and locks into the DuoTight fitting with ease.
 To cut the lines, I used a PEX hose cutter since the lines are hard to cut with scissors.

-To balance my draft system, I need to run 15 feet of tubing per keg.
+I need to run 15 feet of tubing per keg to balance my draft system.
 I’ve experimented with different lengths too.
-This length seems to work the best to create enough restriction in the lines to produce less foam.
+This length works best to create enough restriction in the lines to produce less foam.

 How to Hook Up Gas Lines in a Keezer